haganbmj/MagicSetEditor2/docs/type/index.rst

 **Package format**

-A locale is described in a :doc:`/file/package` with the <tt>.mse-locale</tt> file extension.
+A locale is described in a :doc:`/file/package` with the ``.mse-locale`` file extension.
-Such a package contains a data file called <tt>locale</tt> that has the following properties.
+Such a package contains a data file called ``locale`` that has the following properties.
 There are usually no other files in the package.

 **Properties**